 Dr. Paul George, HistoryMiami Museum Resident Historian

-For over three decades, HistoryMiami Museum’s Resident Historian Dr. Paul George has toured his way to local, national, and international acclaim with his continuing series of historic tours.
-As a South Florida native, author, and former Miami Dade College professor, Dr. George has gained fame for his uncanny ability to recall the most impressive details about the people and places that make South Florida so unique.
+For three decades, HistoryMiami Museum’s Resident Historian Dr. Paul S. George has toured his way to local, national, and international acclaim with his continuing series of historic tours.
+Through walking, coach, and boat tour experiences, Dr. George has welcomed tour participants on a memorable journey of South Florida through its historic neighborhoods, landmarks, and sites.
+As a Miami native, author, and former college professor, Dr. George has gained fame for his uncanny ability to recall the most impressive details about the people and places that make South Florida so unique.

 Freddy Stebbins is a native Miamian whose family dates to the early pioneers who arrived to the area in 1906.
 He has a Master of Arts degree from the University of Miami and teaches History and Social Sciences at Miami Dade College.
 Freddy has worked with Dr. Paul George for over 10 years, providing tours and lectures on the history and culture of South Florida.
 Along with his academic credentials, Freddy is also a well-known speaker and performer at local venues in Miami-Dade County.